 This policy helps pay for repair or replacement of a handyperson's hammers, saws, drills, wrenches, and other tools if they are lost, stolen, or damaged.

-Professional liability insurance covers legal costs when a handyman contractor is sued for a mistake or oversight.
+Professional liability insurance covers legal fees when a handyman is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

 Contractors providing handyman services on their own will pay less for insurance than repair shops with several workers.